 The cost of selling a house in NYC can stop many a home owner cold in their tracks.
 They probably didn’t think too much about the typical real estate commission in NYC when they originally purchased, because buyers never have to pay broker commissions.

-In fact, as the original buyers of their property they probably didn’t even bother to think about who pays for a Realtor when you buy a house.
 Unfortunately for home owners in NYC, real estate broker commissions are usually the single largest closing cost they will face at 6% of the sale price.

 However, home sellers can save on their NYC closing costs through an Agent Assisted FSBO listing if they have time to show their own homes, or a 1% for Full Service listing if they are too busy to show their own homes.